JAWilmer/CharlieTrain/README.md

 # Charlie Train

 This app uses Firebase to host arrival and departure data for a fictional train.
 Using Moment.js, the app provides to-the-minute arrival times calculated upon their morning departures.
-Suggest or [view a train]("https://jawilmer.github.io/CharlieTrain/")for Charlie.
+Suggest or [view a train](https://jawilmer.github.io/CharlieTrain/) for Charlie.
 Image by Michael Kvrivishvili.

 ### TECHNOLOGY/ FRAMEWORKS USED ###
 + HTML 5